fortio/slack-proxy/README.md

 These type of insights are currently not possible to know via Slack, and only via different methods if your applications are instrumented that way (which they often aren't)

+## Usage

+We don't try to 'mock' the Slack API.
+We make a fair assumption that the message you post to the proxy **is already tested** and meets the API spec.
+In other words, if you got a new (custom) application where you are testing the API, I would highly recommend you do that to Slack directly.
+Once you have 'battletested' your implementation, you then simply convert the URL to this proxy and gain out of the box retries and rate limit behaviour with included metrics.

 ## Features

 ### SlackProxy Metrics